Loading…

 OCR-plus-AI on payslips, bank statements, ID documents, and BAS can extract values, flag inconsistencies, and pre-fill application fields.
 Combined with a pre-submission checklist, this catches the small errors that cause lender re-requests.
 Some brokers report cutting re-requests by half.

-AI handles the content treadmill — market updates, newsletters, social posts, referral partner emails — at a quality level that would otherwise require a marketing hire.
+AI handles the content treadmill — market updates, client newsletters, social posts, referral partner emails — at a quality level that would otherwise require a marketing hire.
 Personalisation by client segment (first home buyer, investor, refinance) is straightforward with the right templates.

 Nothing in the NCCP or the Best Interests Duty prohibits AI.
 The duties apply to the broker, not the software.
 What that means in practice: